Discover global hiring strategies from leading recruitment platforms

 Tax incentives

 Businesses in Norway have to pay a corporate tax of 22%.
 However, some exceptions depend largely on the economic sector and geographical region.
 Expenses on research are tax deductible.
 Businesses in the northern part of Norway pay less worker tax.
+Companies within the financial business sector are subject to a higher tax rate of 25%.

 Rise in foreign investment

 The government of Norway fosters foreign investment in the hope of enhancing its economy.
 In the last decade, the number of foreign investments in Norway has experienced a hike.
 Foreign-owned businesses provide 20% of the country’s employment.
-Again, 25% of Norway’s economic value is generated from international businesses.
+Again, 25% of Norway’s economic value is generated from international businesses

 Requirements for Starting A Business in Norway